openlawteam/tribute-contracts/README.md

 ### Adapters and Extensions

-TributeDAO adapters and extensions make it easy to assemble a DAO like lego blocks.
-Adapters and extensions are well-defined, tested, and extensible smart contracts that are created with a unique purpose.
+Once a DAO is created using the above core contracts, they can be extended and modified with adapters and extensions.
+Adapters and extensions make it easy to assemble a DAO like lego blocks, by adding to a DAO narrowly-defined, tested, and extensible smart contracts created for specific purposes.
 Adapters and extensions make DAOs more modular, upgradeable, and also enable us to work together to build robust DAO tooling.
 They can be added to a TributeDAO via a DAO vote.

 #### Adapters

-Adapters currently implemented in the Tribute DAO frameowkr are:
+There are currently 12 adapters implemented in the Tribute DAO framework and these adapters make the Tribute DAO framework feature compatible with Moloch v2:

 - [Configuration](https://github.com/openlawteam/tribute-contracts/blob/master/docs/adapters/Configuration.md): manages storing and retrieving per-DAO settings required by shared adapters.
 - [Distribute](https://github.com/openlawteam/tribute-contracts/blob/master/docs/adapters/Distribute.md): allows the members to distribute funds to one or all members of the DAO.